gennaro-tedesco/fzf-lua/README.md

 ### Profiles

-Conveniently, fzf-lua comes with a set of preconfigured profiles if you do not want to tinker with customisation:
+Conveniently, fzf-lua comes with a set of preconfigured profiles if you do not want to tinker with
+customization:

 <details>
 <summary>Browse profiles!</summary>